Millgrove

 Table Chart PROFILE FAQ

-Millgrove is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region
+Millgrove is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Millgrove's dwelling structures, as per the latest Census, were entirely houses with 0.0% other dwellings, compared to Melbourne metro's 93.8% houses and 6.3% other dwellings.
-Home ownership in Millgrove was 35.2%, similar to Melbourne metro, with mortgaged dwellings at 49.3% and rented ones at 15.5%.
-The median monthly mortgage repayment in Millgrove was $1,300, lower than Melbourne's average of $1,950.
-Median weekly rent in Millgrove was $305, below Melbourne metro's $380.
-Nationally, Millgrove's mortgage repayments were significantly lower at $1,300 compared to the Australian average of $1,863, and rents were substantially lower at $305 compared to the national figure of $375.
+Dwelling structure in Millgrove, evaluated at the latest Census, consisted entirely of houses with 0.0% other dwellings.
+This contrasted with Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Millgrove stood at 35.2%, with mortgaged dwellings at 49.3% and rented ones at 15.5%.
+The median monthly mortgage repayment was $1,300, lower than Melbourne metro's average of $2,000.
+Median weekly rent in Millgrove was $305, compared to Melbourne metro's $390.
+Nationally, Millgrove's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing